 VMware Cloud Disaster Recovery Technical Overview

-VMware Cloud Disaster Recovery is a VMware delivered disaster recovery as a service (DRaaS) offering that protects on-premises vSphere and VMware Cloud on AWS workloads to VMware Cloud on AWS.
-It efficiently replicates VMs to a scale-out cloud file system that can store hundreds of recovery points with recovery point objectives (RPOs) as low as 30 minutes.
+VMware Cloud Disaster Recovery is a VMware-delivered disaster recovery as a service (DRaaS) offering that protects on-premises vSphere and VMware Cloud on AWS workloads to VMware Cloud on AWS from both disasters and ransomware attacks.
+It efficiently replicates VMs to a Scale-out Cloud File System (SCFS) that can store hundreds of recovery points with recovery point objectives (RPOs) as low as 30 minutes.
 This enables recovery for a wide variety of disasters including ransomware.
 Virtual machines are recovered to a software-defined data center (SDDC) running in VMware Cloud on AWS.
 VMware Cloud Disaster Recovery also offers fail-back capabilities to bring your workloads back to their original location after the disaster is remediated.
-Built for IT infrastructure professionals responsible for IT services and their availability, it provides highly reliable, low TCO, easy to use disaster recovery with fast recovery capabilities.
+Built for IT infrastructure professionals responsible for IT services and their availability, it provides highly reliable, low TCO, easy-to-use disaster recovery with fast recovery capabilities.

 VMware Cloud Disaster Recovery is an add-on feature to VMware Cloud on AWS.
 VMware Cloud on AWS integrates VMware’s flagship compute, storage, and network virtualization products—VMware vSphere, VMware vSAN, and VMware NSX—along with VMware vCenter Server management.
 It optimizes them to run on elastic, bare-metal AWS infrastructure.
-VMware Cloud on AWS and VMware vSphere provides the same architecture and operational experience on-premises and in the cloud.
-VMware Cloud Disaster Recovery extends VMware Cloud on AWS to provide managed disaster recovery, disaster avoidance, and non-disruptive testing capabilities to VMware customers without the need for a secondary site or complex configuration.
+VMware Cloud on AWS and VMware vSphere provide the same architecture and operational experience on-premises and in the cloud.
+VMware Cloud Disaster Recovery extends VMware Cloud on AWS to provide managed disaster recovery, disaster avoidance, and non-disruptive testing capabilities to VMware customers without needing a secondary site or complex configuration.

 VMware Cloud Disaster Recovery utilizes a SaaS Orchestrator to coordinate the VMware SDDC as virtual machines at the protected site are brought into inventory at the recovery site during failover.
 Using the data replicated from the protected site, these virtual machines assume responsibility for providing the same services.